12q1/local_docs/words/allegation.md

-# allegation
+# Allegation

 ---
-## Noun #noun
+#noun
 - **An assertion, especially an [[accusation]], not necessarily based on facts.**
  - _Example: She put forth several allegations regarding her partner in hopes of discrediting his actions._
 - **The [[act]] of [[alleging]].**
 ---